EXTENDED CARE FOR YOUNG ADULTS IN THE HEART OF AUSTIN

 Life Skills Curriculum

 Accountability is one of the hallmarks of the Spearhead Lodge program.
 Without consistent accountability, the chances of recovery from addiction are slim.
 Accountability is embedded in the culture at Spearhead Lodge.
-From day one, residents are taught to hold each other accountable.
-The community driven aspect of the Spearhead Lodge program teaches residents to rely not solely on the staff, but first on the community of peers around them.
-This peer-reliance assures that residents will always have that vital resource when needed.
+From day one, clients are taught to hold each other accountable.
+The community driven aspect of the Spearhead Lodge program teaches clients to rely not solely on the staff, but first on the community of peers around them.
+This peer-reliance assures that clients will always have that vital resource when needed.

 - Personal Recovery